 It is possible to successfully work on tasks you don’t enjoy.
 You just need to rethink your approach.
 If there are certain tasks that you find tiresome or unpleasant, try adopting one or two of the following techniques to overcome the unpleasantness and get them out of the way—efficiently and effectively.

 One way to ensure you work on those tiresome tasks which you’d rather ignore is to schedule regular time-slots in which to work on them.
 If you schedule the tasks you don’t enjoy, you’ll find it harder to procrastinate.

 It’s also motivational to see that you have a definite period of time after which you can get back to work on more enjoyable activities.
 Working on unpleasant tasks in short blocks of time helps too, in making sure they don’t get completely neglected.

 This is a psychological approach you can take to turn tasks you don’t enjoy into tasks which at least give you a measure of satisfaction.
 The next time you’re facing one of these tasks, try thinking of it differently.
 Give the task some depth and meaning.
 Set yourself some small targets surrounding the task.

-For example, if it’s a a repetitive task, see how many times you can complete the task in one hour.
-Call that your personal record, then try to beat it by increasing the number of times you can do it in an hour.
+For example, if it’s a repetitive task, see how many times you can complete the task in one hour.
+Call that your personal record then tries to beat it by increasing the number of times you can do it in an hour.
 Keep a record of your performance and continuously try to beat it.